Homotopy theory of symmetric powers

-be a Quillen adjunction of symmetric monoidal model categories such that the model structure on $\D$ is transferred from $\C$.
-We assume $F$ is strong monoidal and, for parts \refit{transfer.symmetric.flat}, \refit{transfer.symmetric.i.monoidal}, and~\refit{transfer.admissibly.generated} we also assume that (a)~the adjunction is a Hopf adjunction; (b)~$G$ preserves pushouts along maps of the form $D \t F(c)$, where $D \in \D$ is any object and $c$ is any morphism in~$\C$; and (c)~that $G$ commutes with the coinvariants functor $(-)_{\Sigma_n}$ for all $n$.
+\theo Let $F : \C \leftrightarrows \D : G$ be a Quillen adjunction of symmetric monoidal model categories such that the model structure on $\D$ is transferred from $\C$.
+We assume $F$ is strong monoidal.
+For Parts~\refit{transfer.symmetric.i.monoidal} and~\refit{transfer.symmetric.flat}, we also assume \begin{enumerate}[(a)] \item the adjunction is a Hopf adjunction,